Tanwyhang/Computer-Science-Notes/zDatabase Course Notes - Midterm Preparation.md

 Importance of data models:
 1. Acts as a communication tool to facilitate interaction among system designers, applications programmers, and end users
-2. Good database design uses an appropriate data model as its foundation
+2. Act as foundation for good database design
-3. End-users have different views of data.
-Data model provides the whole view of data
+3. Data model provides the whole view of data for end users
 4. Data model organises data for various users who have different needs for data

 Logical view of supplier details: